Skip to main content

 Ensuring shared gas storage capacities in the EU is crucial to guarantee security of energy supply.

-In 2021, the EU experienced a prolonged period of volatile and high energy prices, due to, among others, lower than usual storage filling levels.
-The increased geopolitical tensions after Russia’s invasion of Ukraine in the beginning of 2022 further amplified uncertainties and consequently the need for well-filled gas storages for future winters.
+The EU experienced a prolonged period of volatile and high energy prices in 2021 due to lower-than-usual storage filling levels, among many factors.
+The increased geopolitical tensions after Russia’s invasion of Ukraine in the beginning of 2022 amplified uncertainties and highlighted the need for well-filled gas storage for future winters.

-In its Communication on security of supply and affordable energy prices (COM/2022/138), published on 23 March 2022 together with a proposal for a new regulation on gas storage (COM/2022/135), the Commission proposed measures to address the root causes of the problem in the gas market and ensure security of supply at reasonable prices for next winter and beyond.
-These include
+On 23 March 2022, the Commission published a Communication on security of supply and affordable energy prices (COM/2022/138), together with a proposal for a new regulation on gas storage.
+The proposed measures aimed to address the root causes of the problem in the gas market and ensure the security of supply at reasonable prices for winter 2022-2023 and beyond.

 Operators of storage sites should report the filling levels to national authorities and EU countries should monitor the filling levels on a monthly basis and report to the Commission.

-Another important and new element is the burden sharing mechanism.
-Some EU countries have storages larger than their own national consumption, while others do not have any storage facilities.
-However, all EU countries benefit from the guaranteed filling levels, so the burden sharing mechanism makes sure that not only EU countries with storage facilities pay for the security of supply costs of the minimum filling target.
+Another important element introduced by the regulation is the burden-sharing mechanism.
+Some EU countries have storage larger than their own national consumption, while others do not have any storage facilities.
+However, all EU countries benefit from the guaranteed filling levels, so the burden-sharing mechanism makes sure that not only EU countries with storage facilities pay for the security of supply costs of the minimum filling target.

-On 23 November, the Commission set out in an implementing regulation the intermediate gas storage filling targets that EU countries should meet in 2023 to reach the 90% gas storage target by 1 November 2023.
-The implementing regulation defines the intermediate targets for the 1st of February, May, July and September 2023 for EU countries with underground storage on their territory and connected to their market area.
-These targets are based on the proposals made by Member States in September 2022 based on the filling rates of the preceding 5 years, and the Commission’s assessment of the general security of supply situation in the Union and individual Member States.
+To ensure security of gas supply and to comply with the gas storage target of 90% by 1 November each year, the Gas Storage Regulation allows the Commission to set the filling trajectory for each EU country with underground gas storage facilities from 2023 onwards.
+It defines the intermediate targets for the 1st of February, May, July and September for EU countries with underground storage on their territory and connected to their market area.
+The targets for 2025 are based on the proposals made by EU countries in September 2024, based on the filling rates of the previous 5 years, and the Commission’s assessment of the general security of supply situation in the EU and individual EU countries.

 Certification for storage system operators